Structure constants for simple Lie algebras from principal $\mathfrak{sl}_2$-triple: Graphical calculus

 with the convention that binomials are defined as zero if lying outside of Pascal's triangle. \end{theorem}

 To prove the theorem, we use the following equation (see Equation \eqref{Eq:useful-eq}) with $1\le k,\ell\le n-1$, which can be taken as definition of the structure constants:

 {\bf Proof:} We apply (\ref{bracketeq}), for $1\le i\le n-1$, in order to compute the projection $\Pi_i([E^k,F^{\ell}])$, and see that the result is zero unless $(k,\ell,i)$ form a triad and $k+\ell-i$ is odd.
-This gives the range of the new index $m:=k+\ell-i$, namely, $0\le m\le 2\min(k,\ell)$ and $m$ must be odd.
+This gives the range of the new index $m:=k+\ell-i$, namely, $0\le m\le 2\min(k,\ell)$ and shows that $\omega_{k,\ell}^{(m)}=0$ unless $m$ is odd.
 We assume these conditions hold, in what follows.
 Using (\ref{bracketeq}), with $i=k+\ell-m$, the formulas in Lemmas \ref{Epowerlem} and \ref{Fpowerlem}, as well as the easy transvectant computation

 we obtain

 with

 On the other hand, by Proposition \ref{Gcompprop}, we have